gimsieke/emphasis-normalize-space/README.md

 Instead of calling [test/test.xsl](test/test.xsl), you can also call [lib/emphasis-normalize-space.xsl](lib/emphasis-normalize-space.xsl) directly.
 But then you have to specify the initial mode, `ens:default`, using the curly-brace namespace URI notation.
 See below for examples.

+### Canonical URI / XML catalogs

+If you are using XML catalogs, you can include this repo’s [xmlcatalog/catalog.xml](xmlcatalog/catalog.xml) by virtue of a `nextCatalog` instruction.
+Then you will be able to import stuff using URIs like `http://www.le-tex.de/resource/emphasis-normalize-space/lib/emphasis-normalize-space.xsl` that do not depend on actual file locations.
+If a stylesheet (or another resource) is imported/included more than once, it is easier to change the `nextcatalog/@catalog` location in your project than to change each and every occasion where these resources are imported.

 ### Customization

 There are currently front ends for TEI and JATS/BITS/STS.